iceplumblossom/tutorials/README.md

 Java and Spring Tutorials
 ================

-This project is **a collection of small and focused tutorials** - each covering a single and well defined area of development in the Java ecosystem.
+This project is **a collection of small and focused tutorials** - each covering a single and well defined area of development in the Java ecosystem. **You can find the explanation at https://www.baeldung.com**
 A strong focus of these is, of course, the Spring Framework - Spring, Spring Boot and Spring Securiyt.
 In additional to Spring, the following technologies are in focus: `core Java`, `Jackson`, `HttpClient`, `Guava`.